Skip to main content

 “I tripped!”

 “Let’s get you to bed.”
-He gave her his hand but she refused to take it and sat still on the carpet.
+He gave her his hand, but she refused to take it and sat still on the carpet.

 “I am going to watch the stars.”
 She pointed again.

-“You were sleepy.” he reminded her rather frustrated.
+“You were sleepy,” he reminded her, rather frustrated.

 “I want to…”

 “Shut up.”
-Ishaan Dev scolded making her frown at him.
+Ishaan Dev scolded, making her frown at him.
 He sighed.
 “Okay, you have tested enough of my patience.”

 He picked her up before she could protest and laid her down on the bed as she started wobbling.
-“Put me down you… bad man!”
+“Put me down, you… Bad man!”

 “Hush.”
 Ishaan Dev placed his hand on her lips as her hair fell across the pillow.
 His gaze wandered to the mole on her lip again as he looked away.
-He pulled himself up from atop her and drew the blanket across her body to cover it.
+He pulled himself up from atop her and drew the blanket across her body to cover her.

 “Go to sleep.
 Now.”
 Ishaan Dev said as she stared at him.
 “Close your eyes, come on!”
 He put his hand over her eyes and could feel her eyelids flutter.